 - clearly stated in the court order or financial agreement.

-You must produce a copy of the court order or financial agreement when submitting your vehicle transfer form (F3520) (PDF, 140KB) to the Department of Transport and Main Roads.
+You must produce a copy of the court order or financial agreement when submitting your vehicle transfer application (form F3520) (PDF, 140KB) to the Department of Transport and Main Roads.

 Vehicle dealers exemption

 - transfers of a vehicle to a vehicle dealer—if the vehicle is acquired as trading stock.
 Trading stock is used vehicles available for sale